 Personal confidence is a necessary attribute, you must have self confidence in your ability as a person and you must be able to speak with confidence to anyone.
 Public speaking will give you this confidence, particularly if you get involved in debating or speaking coaching of some sort.

 Aptitude for training will be tested during the recruiting process by way of a series of exams and unfortunately there is no real way of preparing for this part of the process.
 It comes down to you either have it or you don’t.
-As part of this, if you show promise, you will be sent to BAE Systems training facility at Tamworth, known as the Basic Flying Training School (BFTS) for ‘flight screening’ where your aptitude will be further tested to ensure you have what it takes.
-Flight screening is conducted on the CT-4B Airtrainer and is designed to test your ability to show improvement in training environments.
+As part of this, if you show promise, you will undergo ‘flight screening’ where your aptitude will be further tested to ensure you have what it takes.
+Flight screening is designed to test your ability to show improvement in training environments.
 This process will take around two weeks, you will also be observed on your potential officer qualities by way of dress and bearing and personal conduct.
 Following flight screening you may be offered a position on a pilot course, if not don’t despair as you may get another chance to apply if the reason for your missing out is not something of a permanent nature.

 Having achieved a position on a pilot course be prepared for a very different experience in life.
 Firstly you will be sent to Officer Training School (OTS) at Point Cook for 17 weeks where you will receive intensive training in General Service Knowledge, Defence Force Law, Customs of the Service, Leadership, Service writing and of course Drill and Ceremonial (marching).
 These are the main subjects, there are a lot more.

-Once OTS is completed you will return to Tamworth for six months to complete basic flying training.
-You will fly approximately 65 hours on the CT-4B Airtrainer.
-Following BFTS you will be sent to No2 Flying Training School (2FTS) at RAAF Base Pearce in Western Australia where you will train on the Pilatus PC-9.
-Here you will complete about 125 hours of advanced flying training before graduation as a RAAF pilot.
+Once OTS is completed you will be sent to No 1 Flying Training School (1FTS), RAAF Base East Sale, Victoria for six months to complete basic flying training.
+You will fly approximately 65 hours on the Pilatus PC-21 Following 1FTS you will be sent to No 2 Flying Training School (2FTS) at RAAF Base Pearce in Western Australia where you will receive advanced training on the Pilatus PC-21.
+Here you will complete about 125 hours of flying training before graduation as a RAAF pilot.

 So to summarise, my advice to you would be: if you really want it, go for it.